Call

 What If I’m Pregnant?

-If you have an STD/STI and are pregnant, your pregnancy can be impacted by the disease, and possibly passed to the fetus.
-It’s vital you understand the risks and receive treatment as soon as possible if you test positive for STD/STIs.
-Confirm if you have an STD/STI while pregnant.
-If you are considering abortion, you should know that continuing with an abortion decision along with an unknown STD/STI could cause infertility, an ectopic pregnancy, and increased HIV risk.
+If you have an STD/STI and are pregnant, your pregnancy can be impacted by the disease and possibly passed to the fetus.
+It’s vital you understand the risks and receive treatment as soon as possible if you test positive for STDs/STIs.

 Here are some ways an STD/STI could impact your pregnancy…